carboxylman/stackdb/doc/user-guide.md

 repository, you can specify a shared library filename where the personality can be found via `--personality-lib`.

+### Specifying Multiple Targets

+Originally, Stackdb's argp argument processing was designed to be able to handle a single target passed on the command line, via the above arguments (and driver-specific arguments, discussed below).
+However, it is very useful at times to be able to specify multiple targets so that you can create stacks of targets.
+Many Stackdb programs support multiple targets (although a few are best suited to analyzing single targets only).
+Thus, for these kinds of programs that do support multiple targets, not only can you specify a "primary" target on the command line; you can also use the `--base` and `--overlay` arguments to specify additional base targets, and additional overlay targets:

+      --base=TARGET_OPTIONS  Specify an entire base target in a single argument.
+Any standard target option other than --base and --overlay may be used.
+      --overlay=OVERLAY_PREFIX:TARGET_OPTIONS
+                             Specify an entire overlay target in a single argument.
+Your argument must be of the form [<base_target_id>:]<thread_name_or_id>:TARGET_OPTIONS

+So, for instance, you could invoke the `backtrace` tool like this:

+    $ backtrace --base '-t xen -m vm1 -i 10' --base '-t xen -m vm2 -i 20' \
+        --overlay '10:bash:-t os-process' --overlay '20:php:-t os-process'

+and thus obtain backtraces for each thread in the four targets.

 ### Improving Debuginfo Loading Times ###

 The dwdebug